-During fiscal 2004, the plans were amended to contractually limit the benefit to be provided for certain groups of current and future retirees.
+The plans contractually limit the benefit to be provided for certain groups of current and future retirees.
 As a result, there is no health care trend associated with these groups.
-The discount rate used in determining the accumulated postretirement benefit obligation was 6.00% at March 31, 2007 and 6.25% at April 1, 2006.
-The discount rate used in determining the net periodic benefit cost was 6.25% for fiscal 2007, 5.90% for fiscal 2006 and 6.25% for fiscal 2005.
-The 1983 Group Annuity Mortality table was used to determine the postretirement net periodic benefit costs in fiscal 2007, 2006 and 2005.
+The discount rate used in determining the accumulated postretirement benefit obligation was 6.50% at March 29, 2008 and 6.00% at March 31, 2007.
+The discount rate used in determining the net periodic benefit cost was 6.00% for fiscal 2008, 6.25% for fiscal 2007 and 5.90% for fiscal 2006.
+The RP-2000 Combined Mortality Table was used to determine the postretirement net periodic benefit costs in fiscal 2008; the 1983 Group Annuity Mortality table was used to determine the periodic benefit costs in fiscal 2007 and 2008.

 The following benefit payments, which reflect future service as appropriate, are expected to be paid.
-The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2007:
+The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2008: